YoussefHeshamAlsoly/LeetCode/README.md

 - Directory
     - 1_P1_LC2_Add_two_numbers
         - 1: Day number
-        - P1: Problem number (could have multiple problem in the same day)
+        - P1: Problem number (could have multiple problems done in the same day)
         - LC2: "LeetCode" problem number two
         - Add_two_numbers: The actual problem name divided by an underscore instead of a whitespace.
 ___